jd-coderr/iknowquantfu/README.md

 I Know Quant Fu can:

 * Read CoinMarketCap market intelligence
+* Detect market regime and sentiment conditions
-* Generate and compare trading strategies
+* Generate, compare, and backtest trading strategies
-* Run historical backtests
 * Rank strategies by risk-adjusted performance
-* Check confidence and risk guardrails
+* Apply confidence scoring and drawdown protection
-* Decide whether to wait, simulate, paper trade, or execute live
+* Decide whether to hold, simulate, paper trade, or execute live
 * Connect to a user wallet
-* Execute through Trust Wallet Agent Kit / TWAK
+* Attempt execution through Trust Wallet Agent Kit
-* Route trades on BNB Chain
+* Route swaps through PancakeSwap on BNB Smart Chain
-* Display trade decisions, execution status, and proof
+* Display trade decisions, execution status, portfolio state, and proof
-* Maintain paper portfolio and trade history
+* Maintain paper trading history and performance analytics
-* Explain why it acted or why it waited
+* Explain why it acted — or why it waited

+Waiting is not a bug.
+Waiting is the agent refusing to roundhouse kick itself in the face.

 ---